-Conversation with Kate Messner (Kate Messner) - Come meet our afternoon speaker and chat with her informally.
+- Conversation with Jo Knowles - Come meet our afternoon speaker and chat with her informally.

-Rapid To-Dos (Annie Brabazon and Kat Redniss) - Get those books off the shelves and into the hands of kids in meaningful, interactive ways.
-Join Annie and Kat for activities galore for at least 1/3 of all the new DCF titles.
-Crafts, games, writing prompts, projects!
-You’ll leave this workshop with an arsenal of ideas that will engage young readers.
-Annie Brabazon is the librarian at the Grand Isle School and Kat Redniss is the Young Adult Librarian at Brownell Library in Essex Junction.
+- Rapid To-Dos (Annie Brabazon and Charlie Farrell) - Get those books off the shelves and into the hands of kids in meaningful, interactive ways.
+Join Annie and Charlie for activities and extension ideas for at least 1/3 of all the new DCF titles.
+Pre and post activities, writing prompts, art, music, technology projects and more, as well as ways for school librarians to collaborate with teachers and public libraries!
+Annie Brabazon is the librarian and Charlie Farrell is the middle school social studies teacher at Grand Isle School.

-Conversation with Barbara O'Connor (Barbara O'Connor) - Here is your chance to talk to our keynote speaker in a small group setting.
+Conversation with Gary Schmidt - Here is your chance to talk to our keynote speaker in a small group setting.

-What’s NOT on the List - International Edition (Steve Madden) - Let your students discover the world through great books!
-Come hear about 2012 books from around the world that didn't make it into the boxes of the DCF Committee.
-We'll also explore children's choice book award programs around the globe, from Alberta to Aberdeen to Adelaide, with many stops in between.
-Steve Madden is the librarian at Camel’s Hump Middle School in Richmond.
+- What’s NOT on the List - International Edition (Steve Madden & students) - Sure, the DCF List is great, but it's not the only game in town!
+Explore children's choice book award programs around the globe, from Alberta to Aberdeen to Adelaide, with many stops in between.
+We'll also discuss many 2013 books from around the world that didn't make it into the boxes of the DCF Committee.
+Steve Madden is the librarian at Camels Hump Middle School in Richmond.